-Vanderbilt rolls to lopsided win over South Carolna State
+Vanderbilt earns lopsided win over South Carolina St, 97-60

 NASHVILLE, Tenn.
+(AP) — Vanderbilt took charge early and never let up in a lopsided, 97-60 win over South Carolina State on Friday night.

-(AP) — Aaron Nesmith scored 20 points and Clevon Brown added a career-high 19 in Vanderbilt’s 97-60 win over South Carolina State on Friday night.
+Aaron Nesmith scored 20 points and Clevon Brown added a career-high 19 to lead six Commodores in double figures.

+“Great job by our guys tonight,” Vanderbilt coach Jerry Stackhouse said.
+“I thought they really came out and set the tone early, and just competed all over the floor on the defensive end.
+Got after it.”

 Nesmith entered the game leading the nation in 3-pointers (5.25 per game) and ranked third in scoring (26.5).

+“The guards just found me in the (pick and) roll,” Brown said.
+“I was open in the roll and they trusted me to finish it.”

+Scotty Pippen Jr. led the Commodores with eight assists and Saben Lee came off the bench with six.

-The Commodores, playing their second game in three days, showed no fatigue as they seized a 19-point halftime lead.
+Vanderbilt, playing its second game in three days, showed no fatigue as it seized a 19-point halftime lead.

-Maxwell Evans scored 15 points, Saben Lee had 12 and Dylan Disu added 10 for the Commodores (4-1).

-Vanderbilt, the Southeastern Conference leader in field goal percentage, shot 60% from the floor.
+Maxwell Evans scored 15 points, Lee had 12 and Dylan Disu added 10 points and 11 rebounds for the Commodores, the Southeastern Conference leader in field goal percentage, shot 60% from the floor.

-South Carolina State (2-3), which shot 64.9 % from the floor in its previous game, cooled off at 40% against the Commodores.
+SC State (2-3) shot 64.9 % from the floor in its previous game but cooled off at 40% against the Commodores.

-Vanderbilt shot 61 percent from the floor in the first half to take a commanding 47-26 lead after 20 minutes.
-It was the Commodores’ best shooting first half of the season.
+Vanderbilt shot 61 percent from the floor in the first half, its best shooting first half of the season.

-The Commodores shot 68 percent in the second half of their previous game, a 90-72 win over Austin Peay.

-Brown had five dunks in the first 20 minutes as the guard-heavy Commodores pounded the ball inside.
+South Carolina State: The Bulldogs fell behind early and couldn’t catch up.

-Vanderbilt outscored South Carolina State 46-26 in the paint.
+Vanderbilt: The Commodores showed some inside presence after relying on their guards in their previous game.
+Vanderbilt outscored SC State 46-26 in the paint.

 The Commodores wore 1968 throwback uniforms.
 Perry Wallace, the first black player in the SEC, played his first season for the Commodores in 1967-68.